antonfirsov/docs/2018/11-Nov/net-standard-21/net-standard-21.md

 ## .NET platform support

-In [Update on .NET Core 3.0 and .NET Framework 4.8][hunters-post] we wrote the
+In case you missed our [Update on .NET Core 3.0 and .NET Framework 4.8][hunters-post], we've described our support for .NET Framework and .NET Core as follows:
-following:

 > **.NET Framework** is the implementation of .NET that's installed on over one billion machines and thus needs to remain as compatible as possible.
 Because of